xenolf/meteor-deploy/README.md

 meteor-deploy
 =============

-Deploy meteor applications to your own servers.
+Deploy meteor applications to your own servers using SSH and SFTP.
+Pull and feature requests are encouraged.

 This package will deploy your meteor application in a way to be able to rollback to a previous deployment.
 Basic filestructure is:
 ```